Selectra-Dev/selectra-standards/.github/PULL_REQUEST_TEMPLATE/redact_request.md

 ---
-name: Update pull request
+name: Redact request
-about: Creates or removes given standard
+about: Redacts given standard to make it more explanatory
 title: ''
 labels: enhancement
 reviewers: ''